Guinea Grass: Colonial days, WWI and WWII

-After World War I, yellow fever and influenza epidemics struck the north of Belize, which wiped out 2/3 of the then-Orange Walk District capital San Esteban.
+After World War I, yellow fever and influenza epidemics struck the north of Belize, which killed 2/3 of the then-Orange Walk District capital of San Esteban.
 As a result, the district capital was relocated to present-day Orange Walk Town.
-Many people were killed by the disease, and the death rate outnumbered the pace of coffin-making, and a large hole was dug to bury the dead.
-Many recount the times when they were playing with their friends and then they dropped dead in the middle of the game with their ears, nose and mouth bleeding.
-Women dropped dead on the floor while cooking and infants, while being breastfed, started bleeding and died.
+The death rate outran the pace of coffin-making, and a large hole was dug to bury the dead.
+Many recount the times when they were playing with friends who dropped dead in the middle of the game with their ears, nose, and mouth bleeding.
+Women dropped dead while cooking and infants, while being breastfed, started bleeding and died.
 It was a catastrophe in the community and across Belize.
-This, along with the devaluation of the Belize Dollar after WWII, and the scarcity of food caused by the war delaying food shipments to the West Indian territories, brought in economic distress and greater need for self-sustainment as England was going through an economic crisis.
-In the 1950s, a new set of people came to Belize fleeing religious persecution.
-The Mennonites, after various consultations and agreements with the Governor, had their first settlement approved in Shipyard Village about 4–5 miles away from the village.
+This, along with the devaluation of the Belize Dollar after WWII, and the scarcity of food caused by the war delaying food shipments to the West Indian territories, brought on economic distress and a greater need for self-sustainment, as England was going through an economic crisis.
+In the 1950s, a new group of people, fleeing religious persecution, came to Belize.
+The Mennonites, after various consultations and agreements with the governor, had their first settlement approved in Shipyard Village about 4–5 miles from the village.
 This brought employment to the people of Guinea Grass.

 After Hurricane Hattie hit Belize, many Belizeans were granted residency to the United States.
-In the 1960s and 70s, people from Guinea Grass migrated to the US along with other Belizeans.
+In the 1960s and 70s, people from Guinea Grass migrated to the US, along with other Belizeans.
 In the 1960s, during the rebuilding of the colony, Guinea Grass constructed a road connecting it to the present-day Philip Goldson Highway.

-In the early 1980s, Guinea Grass, along with San Felipe, August Pine Ridge and San Lazaro, got electricity thanks to the newly elected Area Representative Hon.
-Onesimo Pech, who resided in the village at the time.
+In the early 1980s, Guinea Grass, along with San Felipe, August Pine Ridge, and San Lazaro, got electricity thanks to the newly elected Area Representative Onesimo Pech, who resided in the village at the time.